Colored noise driven unitarity violation causing dynamical quantum state reduction: Colored noise driven unitarity violation

-As usual, $W_t$ (with $W_0\equiv0$) is a real-valued, continuous, but non-differentiable process with independent, zero-mean Gaussian increments $dW_t$ taken from the Gaussian probability distribution with mean $0$ and standard deviation, $\sqrt{dt}$, denoted as $\mathcal{N}\left(0,\sqrt{dt}\right)$.
-This implies the standard expectation values $\mathbb{E}\left[dW_t\right] = \mathbb{E}\left[W_t\right]=0$ and $\mathbb{E}\left[dW_tdW_s\right]=\delta(t-s)dt$, which are all independent of time $t$ and where $\mathbb{E}$ indicates the expectation value with respect to an ensemble of $dW_t$ values sampled from the Gaussian distribution function.
-These relations lead to the so-called It\^o multiplication tables, with $dt^2 \sim 0$, $dtdW_t \sim 0$ and $dW_t^2\sim dt$~\cite{gardiner2004handbook, oksendal2003stochastic}.
-From here on, we will further assume that the drift and diffusion terms in Eq.~\eqref{Eq:StateXiPair} do not explicitly depend on time.
+As usual, $W_t$ (with $W_0\equiv0$) is a real-valued, continuous, but non-differentiable process with independent, zero-mean Gaussian increments $dW_t$ taken from the Gaussian probability distribution with mean $0$ and standard deviation, $\sqrt{dt}$, denoted as $\mathbb{N}\left(0,\sqrt{dt}\right)$.
+This implies the standard time independent expectation values $\mathbb{E}\left[dW_t\right] = \mathbb{E}\left[W_t\right]=0$ and $\mathbb{E}\left[dW_t^2\right]=dt$ while $\mathbb{E}\left[dW_tdW_s\right]=0$ for $t\neq s$.
+Here $\mathbb{E}$ indicates the expectation value with respect to an ensemble of $dW_t$ values sampled from the Gaussian distribution function.
+These relations lead to the so-called It\^o multiplication rules, with $dt^2 \sim 0$, $dtdW_t \sim 0$ and $dW_t^2\sim dt$~\cite{gardiner2004handbook, oksendal2003stochastic}.
 Because the dynamical equation for $\xi_t$ is time-local and Markovian, together, the pair of relations in Eq.~\eqref{Eq:StateXiPair} is rendered Markovian in the augmented state space $\{\ket{\psi_t},\xi_t\}$.
-A detailed general description of such augmented spaces in the context of Markovianization of noise-driven stochastic differential equations may be found for example in Refs.~\onlinecite{Luczka2005,Hanggi94}.
+A detailed general description of such augmented spaces in the context of Markovianization of noise-driven stochastic differential equations may be found for example in Refs.~\cite{Luczka2005,Hanggi94}.

 In the following, we describe a procedure for ensuring that the dynamics defined by Eq.~\eqref{Eq:StateXiPair} is norm-preserving.
 This will allows us to obtain dynamics modelling single measurement events as well as formulate modified von-Neumann-Liouville equations for the statistics of an ensemble of measurements.
 Further, we introduce two explicit and physically motivated examples of correlated noise processes relevant to SUV models.